Admin

 Recognizing the importance of early stimulation/intervention, the Berlin Public Schools has long been committed to locating, evaluating, identifying and providing programs for preschool children.

-Your child will be screened in a relaxed, informal atmosphere by a team of our staff including a school psychologist, a speech and language pathologist, an occupational therapist, a physical therapist, and a special education teacher.
+Your child will be screened in a relaxed, informal atmosphere by a team of our staff including a speech and language pathologist, an occupational therapist, a physical therapist, and a special education teacher.
 Three and four year olds will begin at a play table and then move comfortably to other stations for assessments in motor skills, concepts, and speech/language development.
-Two year olds are screened in their own play-based area.
-Following screening, you will receive feedback in the mail that we hope will be helpful to you in planning for your child.

 ELIGIBILITY REQUIREMENTS: